 Surely you'd assume that demigod children would know about their divine origins - actually; a lot of gods probably try to keep this hush hush because when some people know it's not turned out well - I mean, Tantalus, a favored child of Zeus, probably left a bad taste in a lot of mouths in Olympus (Especially Demeter), Phaeton was allowed to drive the sun because his fellow kids didn't believe him, etc. Not to mention when mortals know that they were in love with a god, not all of them turned out that well. ( It's mentioned in "The Lost Hero" that Thalia and Jason's mom was...kinda screwed up in the head and Zeus didn't really help her that much, until he came around in his Roman aspect.
 In regards to Piper's dad, this is outright confirmed.
 Knowing the gods existed seriously messed with his head.)
 Plus in today's society being a demigod is a burden than a blessing, as oppose to ancient times, where demigods are practically (and some cases are) worshiped, nowadays being told your a demigod will only make you die faster.
 Naturally the kids have a right to know are told when they're old enough to handle it; and some mortals who do know about it are told because they can maturely handle it.

 Thalia's last name is Grace.
 This seems innocuous at first, but I did some digging.
 Turns out there is another daughter of Zeus, also named Thalia, who is one of the Graces.

 Goes farther than that.
-Thaleia, the muse, also a daughter of Zeus is sometimes translated as blooming and usually spelled in English as Thalia.
+Thaleia, the muse of comic theatre, also a daughter of Zeus is sometimes translated as blooming and usually spelled in English as Thalia.